US defense chief Esper cautions Europe to be wary of China

 “It seems in some ways that Iran is inching toward that place where we could have talks,” he said.

+Later at a news conference, British Defense Minister Ben Wallace, with Esper at his side, said he would not predict Iran’s intentions toward negotiations but noted that Iran is still holding a British-flagged vessel.

+“We’ll take them at their actions rather than their words,” Wallace said.

-In his prepared remarks, Esper was making the case for the Trump administration’s argument that the West must do more to counter what he called efforts by China and Russia to “disrupt the international order” to gain advantage.
+Esper, in his prepared remarks, was making the case for the Trump administration’s argument that the West must do more to counter what he called efforts by China and Russia to “disrupt the international order” to gain advantage.

 “China’s technology theft for military gain is staggering,” Esper said.